Krypto/sublime-da-ui/LABEL_CHEATSHEET.md

 - `status:declined` – the issue has been rejected by the developer.
 - `status:duplicate` – the issue duplicates another issue.
 - `status:invalid` – the issue is not valid.
+- `status:known` – the issue is known but currently cannot be resolved.
 - `status:ongoing` – the issue that is currently being worked on by the developer or just active.
 - `status:onhold` – the issue has been postponed or temporarily on hold.
 - `status:pending` – the issue has been created and is waiting for the developer to review and confirm it.